eformat/ragit-dev/docs/2-local-rag/1-local-rag-langchain.md

 ## Retrieve some documents

-Lilian Weng is a Researcher with interests ni Deep Learning, Machine Learning, Network Science.
+Lilian Weng is a Researcher with interests in Deep Learning, Machine Learning, Network Science.
 We are going to use some of her web based posts to RAG with.

 Lets create a python class to retrieve the posts, chunk them and embed them into postgres.

 Paste this into a python file called `retriever.py`

 One of the first main steps in RAG is to split and convert each document into chunks.
 We use a recursive character test splitter with some sane default settings for that task.

 ```python
 from langchain_community.document_loaders import WebBaseLoader